 - Good communication skills and good knowledge of English

 - Ability to work 20 hours per week

 What we offer:

 - High-tech lab facilities, state-of-the-art methods in neuroscience and an international environment where you will help solve challenging problems in current research.

 - Flexible working hours

 - Cafeteria / bistro in the institute

 - Free parking on the institute’s premises

-The Max Planck Society is an equal opportunity employer and is striving to increase the proportion of women in areas where they are under-represented.
-It therefore expressly encourages female applicants.
-The Max Planck Society is striving to employ more individuals with disabilities.
-It therefore expressly encourages applicants with disabilities.
+The Max Planck Society aims to increase the proportion of women in areas where they are underrepresented.
+Women are therefore expressly encouraged to apply.
+The Max Planck Society strives to employ more severely disabled people.
+Applications from severely disabled persons are expressly encouraged.